City of Dewitt

 bcurtis@dewittmi.gov

-Meet Sergeant Bryan Curtis, a highly experienced and dedicated law enforcement professional.
-With a Bachelor of Science degree earned from Ferris State University, Sergeant Curtis has a solid educational foundation to complement his extensive practical experience.
+Chief Bryan Curtis, is a highly experienced and dedicated law enforcement professional.
+With a Bachelor of Science degree earned from Ferris State University, Chief Curtis has a solid educational foundation to complement his extensive practical experience.
 For over 25 years, he has been serving tirelessly in the field, making a positive impact on the communities he has worked in.

 Officer Roster